acemonstertoys/bylaws/AMTBylaws.md

 therefor in writing and upon^[[a]](#cmnt1)^ payment of the first monthly dues, as specified in the following section of this bylaw.
-Full membership is granted after having been voted in by a quorum of full members with current dues by simple majority at a regular meeting no less than 30 days after having made the provisional membership application.
+Full membership is granted after having been voted in by a quorum of full members with current dues by simple majority vote no less than 30 days after having made the provisional membership application.
+Any applicant who previously held full membership and whose membership was terminated upon failure to renew may be admitted as a full member without vote.

 SECTION 4.
 FEES, DUES, AND ASSESSMENTS